Reality of Unipotent elements in Classical Lie Groups: Notation and background

 \subsection{An ordered basis of $V$}

 Here we will fix a suitable ordering of the basis as described in Propositions \ref{J-basis}, \ref{unitary-J-basis} of the underlying vector space $ V$.
-This ordering is motivated by a similar ordering used in \cite[(4.4)]{BCM}.
-After starting with their initial ordering, we will slightly modify it to serve our purpose.
+This ordering is motivated by a similar ordering used in \cite[(4.4), p.
+738]{BCM}.
+After starting with their initial ordering, we will modify it to serve our purpose.
+In the following example we will construct an explicit ordered basis of the underlying vector space and express any linear map $ g $ satisfying $\epsilon X=g X g^{-1}$ where $ \epsilon =\pm1 $ with respect to this ordered basis.